right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 • Zonka Feedback is a powerful survey software that allows you to create amazing surveys with open-ended questions.
 You can sign up for a free 14-day trial and create surveys with subjective questions or schedule a demo to know more about the product.

-Choose from over 30+ question types, add your own themes, and create amazing surveys that people love answering.
+Choose from over 30+ question types including open-ended questions, add your own themes, and create amazing surveys that people love answering.

 Get Started